Ina-shi Station Guide: Iida Line, Sauce Katsu Don & Kasuga Brewery — Walking Ina Valley in the Snow (Nagano)

 Ticket gates at Ina-shi Station

-Looking through the ticket gates, you can see straight through to the platform and tracks — an open, unfussy layout.
-The station name board reading "Inashi (Ina City)" is simple and unadorned, and the whole place has that quiet, unhurried feeling you only find at smaller regional stations.
+Looking through the ticket gates, you can see straight to the platform and tracks — an open, unfussy layout.
+The station name board reading "Inashi (Ina City)" is simple and unadorned, and the whole place has that quiet, unhurried atmosphere you only find at smaller regional stations.

 About Ina City